-It has rich traditions rooted in Thai history, military conquests and also in Theravada Buddhism.
+Muay Thai traditions are rooted in Thai history, military conquests, and also in Theravada Buddhism.

 Let's take a look at some of the most famous traditions related to Muay Thai.

-Those symbols grant the bearer attributes such as power, strength, fearlessness, charisma, health, good fortune and confidence.
+Those symbols are deeply rooted in Muay Thai traditions and grant the bearer attributes such as power, strength, fearlessness, charisma, health, good fortune, and confidence.

-The most popular symbol among Muay Thai fighters are Twin Tigers.
-Tiger Yant stands for strength, power and fearlessness.
+The most popular symbol among Muay Thai fighters is Twin Tigers.
+Tiger Yant stands for strength, power, and fearlessness.

-Same as with Mongkol, it cannot touch the ground or being stepped over because it will loose its mystical power.
+Same as with Mongkol, it cannot touch the ground or be stepped over because it will lose its mystical power.
 Pra Jiad is given to Muay Thai fighters to boost their confidence in the ring.

 Muay Boran is a traditional Thai hand-to-hand military combat system, a predecessor of modern Muay Thai.
-It was mostly replaced by Muay Thai when new fighting rules and modern training equipment were introduced in 1930's.
+It was mostly replaced by Muay Thai when new fighting rules and modern training equipment were introduced in the 1930s.

-⦁ Muay Chaiya, a defensive style which allows throws and some grappling techniques
+⦁ Muay Chaiya, a defensive style that allows throws and some grappling techniques

 The legend has it that Muay Boran practitioners kicked banana trees in order to condition their shinbones for fighting.

-The name of banana bag comes from those ancient traditions and not from its shape which rather resembles a cucumber :-)
+The name of the banana bag comes from those ancient traditions and not from its shape which rather resembles a cucumber.

-Muay Thai banana bag, due to its hardness, it is mostly used for training kicks and especially for shin conditioning.
-This type of punch bag serves multiple purposes: from practising push kicks [theeps], head kicks, side kicks and punches and more advanced combinations.
+Muay Thai banana bag, due to its hardness, is mostly used for training kicks and especially for shin conditioning.
+This type of punch bag serves multiple purposes: from practicing push kicks [theeps], head kicks, side kicks, punches, and more advanced combinations.

 Krabi Krabong was a weapon-based combat system originating from Siam [Thailand].
 It literally means sword [krabi] + staff [krabong].